-Other markings on other weapons include the Syrian Republic crest with “al-Shurṭa” written under it, “the police” or “al-Jaysh al-Sūrī“, “the Syrian Army” (as on the 9 mm in the above image).
-You can recognize the Syrian Republic’s crest by the hawk and its three stars, as opposed to the Baʿth’s two stars.
+Other markings on other weapons include the Syrian Republic crest with “al-Shurṭa” written under it, “the police” or “al-Jaysh al-Sūrī“, “the Syrian Army” (as on the Browning Hi-Power in the above image).
+You can recognize the Syrian Arab Republic’s crest by the hawk and its three stars (used untill 1972).
 For more information on the hawk featured in the Syrian national crest, I invite you to read my piece on that subject.

 The Persian Mauser Model 98

 A Persian Mauser Model 98 infantry rifle manufactured by Zbrojovka BRNO, a maker of small arms, light artillery, and motor vehicles in Brno, Czechoslovakia.
 It features the Pahlavi shir-o-khorshid, the Lion and Sun so commonly used in Persia since the Safavid dynasty.
 For more information on that symbol, you can read my piece on the subject.